 • Hybrid pastry

 Hybrid pastry is the union of two sweet recipes to make only one.
-Many European confectioners living in New York, where the demand for new pastries is very high, have fused traditional pastries with the pastries of their country of residence, resulting in creations that share two different cultures and have been a resounding sales success.
+Many European confectioners living in New York, where the demand for new pastries is very high, have merged traditional pastries with the pastries of their country of residence, resulting in creations that share two different cultures and have been a resounding success in sales.
 A few years ago, French pastry chef Dominique Ansel launched the Cronut, the result of a marriage between the classic croissant recipe and the most famous doughnut in American pastry, the doughnut.
-This hybrid creation phenomenon has been followed by many others, such as the Crookie by French pastry chef Olivier Jansen-Reynaud, which fuses the croissant and the famous Oreo cookie; the Donnoli, which combines the donut with the famous Sicilian cannoli filled with ricotta; or the Townie, which turns the brownie into a tartlet with a gooey center and a crunchy outer layer.
-The trend of pastry hybrids continues unstoppable and recently we have had news of the fusion of the famous French macaron with the world of ice cream, becoming a macaron ice cream sandwich; or the Cruffin, a cross between a croissant and a muffin.
+This hybrid phenomenon has been followed by many others, such as the Crookie by French pastry chef Olivier Jansen-Reynaud, which fuses the croissant and the famous Oreo cookie; the Donnoli, which combines the donut with the famous Sicilian cannoli filled with ricotta; or the Townie, which turns the brownie into a tartlet with a sticky center and a crunchy outer layer.
+The trend of cake hybrids continues unstoppable and recently we have had news of the fusion of the famous French macaron with the world of ice cream, becoming a macaron ice cream sandwich; or the Cruffin, a cross between a croissant and a muffin.
 Will we see this trend implemented in our country?
 New creations that merge our classic torrija or pestiño with cakes from other latitudes?
-We took the plunge and merged the traditional Créme Brûlée with the cheesecake and the result was an amazing Cheese Brûlée!
+We have taken the plunge by fusing the traditional Créme Brûlée with cheesecake and the result is an amazing Cheese Brûlée!

 • The mini format is becoming more and more popular in the bakery industry